 Content owner: Safe practice

-As an adult volunteer in any role with Girlguiding you are part of an amazing and diverse group of people
+As an adult volunteer in any role with Girlguiding you're part of an amazing and diverse group of people

 Everyone at Girlguiding shares a responsibility – to make sure our members stay safe.
 So Girlguiding’s volunteer recruitment policy is both welcoming to all and also in line with safer recruitment practice.

-The policy and procedures cover all adult volunteering roles in Girlguiding in the UK, Branches or British Girlguiding Overseas.
+The policy and procedures cover all adult volunteering roles in Girlguiding in the UK and British Girlguiding Overseas.